BizzAppDev-Systems/connector-woocommerce/connector_woo_partner/README.rst

 * Import of Partner Data:
   - Enable the import functionality in connector_woo_partner to transfer partners from Woocommerce to Odoo.
   - Handle mapping of partner data at time of Import Partners.
-  - Added filter base on binding.
+  - Added filter base of binding.

 **Known issues/Roadmap**